 A common criticism of computer security products is that they can only protect against known threats.
 When new attacks are detected and analysed security companies produce updates based on this new knowledge.
 It’s a reactive approach that can provide attackers with a significant window of opportunity.
+Some use special technology to predict the future, but does AI really work?

 Latest report now online.